 Make sure that your system is configured such that it will never need to swap.
 If memory belonging to the Neo4j process gets swapped out, it can lead to considerable performance degradation.

-The amount of memory available to the page cache can be configured in two ways; both using the
+The amount of memory available to the page cache is configured using the

 For optimal performance, you will want to have as much of your data fit in the page cache as possible.